University Years (1977-1984)

 The National Science Foundation funded it, and it allowed me to not work elsewhere waiting tables, such as most recently as a light duty engineer in a poorly air conditioned and dusty factory which made car parts next to the railroad tracks, as well as waiting tables & socializing for tips which made my feet sore.
 The worse part of both of the latter jobs was the fixed schedule.
 I thrive on flextime.

-I switched my major field of study to physics, just a little more than a year from what would be completion of a BS in engineering, and setting me at least 2 years from graduation again.
+I switched my major field of study to physics, just a little more than a year from what would be completion of a BS in engineering, and setting me at least 2 years from graduation again, but I wanted to better understand the fundamentals of how the universe works, which could help me understand chemistry and potentially other things, such as whether a big new particle physics collider could create a black hole on Earth (the answer is that it appears unlikely, in view of high energy cosmic rays striking Earth compared to our particle collider capabilities at around that time).

 At the same time, I was also taking upper level courses in political science.
 It's funny, but the other students and some professors thought I was a political science major.
 I was even elected President of our university's chapter of Pi Sigma Alpha, the political science honorary society.
-I organized activities and people followed and implemented them, unlike the purely ceremonial Pi Sigma Alpha of years before.
+I organized activities and people followed and implemented them, unlike the purely ceremonial Pi Sigma Alpha of years before to just put on students' CVs.

 Our university was blessed by funding from Sam Walton, at that time the first or second richest man in America, due to Wal-Mart which he founded several decades previously, growing it from one store to a nationwide chain.